EU Commission freezes airline emissions law

 The proposed year-long waiver - meaning no bills before April 2014 for international flights - gives the ICAO until its general assembly late next year to reach a global solution.

-The Association of European Airlines (AEA) said the ICAO was the appropriate body and that now the onus was on it to get an agreement.
+The Association of European Airlines AEA.L said the ICAO was the appropriate body and that now the onus was on it to get an agreement.

 "In their opposition to EU ETS, countries such as the USA, Russia, China and India have repeatedly stated that the issue should be dealt with in ICAO.
 Now they have the chance to show that they mean it," Athar Husain Khan, acting secretary general of the AEA, said.